MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Shell-Launcher.md

 Shell Launcher processes the **Run** and **RunOnce** registry keys before starting the custom shell, so your custom shell doesn’t need to handle the automatic startup of other applications and services.

 Shell Launcher also handles the behavior of the system when your custom shell exits.
-You can configure the shell exit behavior if the default behavior does not meet your needs.
+You can configure the shell exit behavior if the default behavior doesn't meet your needs.

 Methods of controlling access to other desktop applications and system components can be used in addition to using the Shell Launcher such as, [Group Policy](https://www.microsoft.com/download/details.aspx?id=25250), [AppLocker](/windows/iot/iot-enterprise/customize/application-control#applocker), and [Mobile Device Management](/windows/client-management/mdm/)